 Meet some of our students and alumni below and click on the links to read about their OU in Scotland journey.

 Katrena gained a Bachelor of Science Open Degree, having left school with minimal qualifications.
 She now helps others to reach their learning potential, teaching Literacies and English for Speakers of Other Languages, with the WEA (Workers' Educational Association) Scotland.

 Sean is an On-board Services Manager with ferry operator Caledonian MacBrayne (CalMac).
 Scottish Union Learning fully sponsored him to do an OU Certificate of Higher Education Open in Business and Management, which he says helped him gain promotion.
 Sean is now studying for a Bachelor of Arts (Honours) Degree in Business Management, supported by his Rail, Maritime and Transport (RMT) union and CalMac.

 Sheila will graduate this year with a BA (Honours) in Environmental Studies.
 She started her degree after a life-changing accident, that left her using a wheelchair and experiencing anxiety and depression.
 Chair of The OU’s Disabled Students’ Group, Sheila plans to go on to do a Master’s.

 Faye has a Bachelor of Science Honours degree in Environmental Management and Technology from The OU.
-She is the acting Environment Manager for SGN, who manage the gas network across Scotland and the south of England.
+She is the Environment Manager for gas distribution network SGN in Scotland and Northern Ireland.
 She initially joined the company as a cleaner and started studying while a SGN receptionist.

 Alan runs a successful media and PR company which has just celebrated five years in business.
 He changed career after 24 years in journalism, taking voluntary redundancy when his role disappeared due to restructuring.
 Alan’s Master of Business Administration postgraduate degree from The OU, which he had already gained for personal development, enabled him to explore new options.